-Sno-Isle libraries offer free public computers and free printing up to 70 pages per week.
-Color printing is available at most libraries for 50 cents a page.
-You may reserve a computer up to 3 days in advance.
+Sno-Isle libraries offer free public computers, printing, copying and scanning.
+Both black & white and color printing is available at all community libraries.
+Remote printing is also available.
 Choose Sno-Isle Public network to get free Wi-Fi on your wireless device.
 Check out a laptop and work on the internet anywhere in the library.
-Many libraries offer black-and-white and color copiers, scanning, and self-service fax machines.

 Most materials check out for three weeks, though movies on DVD have a one-week loan period (children's DVDs and TV series have a three-week period).

 Limits on materials

 Sno-Isle Libraries does not charge fines for overdue items.
 Once the overdue item is returned, your record is cleared and you may use your library card again.
 The borrower must reimburse the library to replace a lost item.